Abhinimap/nimap_base_project/README.md

 1. Stripe's Publishable key
 2. Stripe's Secret Key

-**Don't have Stripe key's?** [get from here](https://dashboard.stripe.com/test/apikeys) **Note**: This Key's should be kept confidential for any data leak
+**Don't have Stripe key's?** [get from here](https://dashboard.stripe.com/test/apikeys) .
+**Note**: This Key's should be kept confidential for any data leak.

-Here we have used .env for keeping Key's within project **Make sure** to add `.env` file to `.gitignore`, for unnecessary data leak
+Here we have used .env for keeping Key's within project.
+**Make sure** to add `.env` file to `.gitignore`, for unnecessary data leak

 To use `.env` file's data in flutter app, you will need to follow below steps